 ✘ Stir the sangria and add the club soda just before serving to preserve its effervescence.

-✘ Sangria will keep in the fridge for up to five days but I recommend scooping the fruit out of it after two days as the fruit pieces start to break down (especially tender fruits like ripe berries and stone fruits).
+✘ Sangria will keep in the fridge for up to four days but I recommend scooping the fruit out of it after two days as the fruit pieces start to break down (especially tender fruits like ripe berries and stone fruits).

 ✘ If you use a fruitier or sweeter rosé wine, taste the sangria before adding the sugar to make sure the flavor is balanced.